ianrasmussen05/programming-languages-2021/assignment-1.md

     data NN = O | S NN
     data PP = I | T PP
     ```
     are pure syntax and do not mean anything on their own.
 Note that both `NN` and `PP` have exactly the same structure.
 I chose `O` and `S` to indicate their intended meaning (0 and Successor).
 Similarly, `I` and `T` should remind us of 1 and +1.
-But this is purely conventional and does not affect the runtime behaviour of Haskell.
+But this is purely conventional.

 - *Hint:* Separate clearly in your mind syntax from semantics (=meaning): Syntactically, `O` and `I` are just symbols.
 The meaning of these symbols only arises from the operations on these data.
 For example, if we write a function